O'Fallon Park

 Historic Origins

-O'Fallon Park is a 126.63-acre municipal park located in St. Louis, Missouri.
-Established in 1908, it was originally part of a 600-acre land holding owned by Colonel John O'Fallon, who was the nephew of William Clark from the Lewis and Clark Expedition.
+O'Fallon Park stretches across 126.63 acres of St. Louis, Missouri.
+Dating back to 1908, the park land was once part of a much larger 600-acre property owned by Colonel John O'Fallon, who had some pretty impressive family connections as the nephew of William Clark (yes, that William Clark from the Lewis and Clark Expedition).

 Natural Landscape